Buraksk/my-first-blog/README.md

 # my-first-blog
-this repo is blog which is coded django.
+this repo is a personal blog which is coded django framework.